 That is much different from your vehicle needing a new set of tires because your current set has over 60,000 miles on them.

 People should not use emergency fund money to go on a vacation or buy a new outfit or update to the latest tablet.

 And emergency funds should not be used to purchase a birthday gift or a Christmas gift.
 Those events happen every year and should not be a surprise.

 Deciding on an Amount to Save

-Financial analysts urge people to have at least 3 months of their basic expenses saved up for an emergency.
+Financial analysts urge people to have at least 3 months of their basic expenses saved up for emergencies.

 This means that if you were out of work due to illness, downsizing or any other reason, you could pay your utilities, groceries, mortgage, and basic debt payments for at least 3 months all from your emergency fund.

 Ideally, you would like to have enough saved up to protect you for at least 6 months, but a 3-month amount is a good starting goal.